 Accessing the LOS structure of the magnetic field from dust emission alone is not feasible.
-3D maps of the dust distribution can help identify LOSs with several clouds and place constraints on their respective significance; however, those maps alone provide no information about the magnetic fields permeating those clouds.
-While they can be combined with maps of dust polarized emission in a coherent analysis to model the Galactic magnetic field (GMF) on large scales (\citealt{Pelgrims2020}), they cannot provide significant information on cloud scales, with perhaps some exceptions \citep[e.g.][]{Rezaei2020}.
+Three-dimensional maps of the dust distribution can help identify LOSs with several clouds and place constraints on their respective significance; however, those maps alone provide no information about the magnetic fields permeating those clouds.
+While they can be combined with maps of dust-polarized emission in a coherent analysis to model the Galactic magnetic field (GMF) on large scales (\citealt{Pelgrims2020}), they cannot provide significant information on cloud scales, with perhaps some exceptions (e.g., \citealt{Rezaei2020}).

 Fortunately, there are other probes that make it possible to infer the structure of the magnetized ISM in 3D.
-Among those, the linear polarization of stars, measured from the near infrared (NIR) to the near ultraviolet, is of particular interest, and can be used to study and model the dusty and magnetized ISM, from the smallest to the largest scales.
+Among those, the linear polarization of stars, measured from the near-infrared (NIR) to the near-ultraviolet, is of particular interest, and can be used to study and model the dusty and magnetized ISM, from the smallest to the largest scales.
 While starlight usually starts out unpolarized, the same aspherical dust grains that are responsible for the polarized thermal emission induce a polarization to it when partially absorbing it, due to dichroic extinction (e.g., \citealt{Andersson2015}).
 Starlight polarization has been related to the magnetic field and the ISM in the Galaxy since its early observation (e.g., \citealt{Hiltner1949,Hiltner1951}; \citealt{Davis1951}; \citealt{Heiles2000}).
 In comparison to other probes of the magnetized ISM, starlight polarization has the significant advantage that it can provide direct 3D information as soon as stellar distances are known.
-The potential of such 3D magnetic tomography to recover information on the LOS structure of the magnetic field has been demonstrated recently by \cite{Pan2019a} using data collected from the RoboPol polarimeter (\citealt{Ramaprakash2019}) while correlation analysis of dust polarized emission at sub-millimeter wavelengths and starlight polarization data has proven useful to locate the distance to the dominant polarized dust emission component seen at high Galactic latitude (\citealt{Skalidis2019}).
+The potential of such 3D magnetic tomography to recover information on the LOS structure of the magnetic field has been demonstrated recently by \cite{Pan2019a} using data collected from the RoboPol polarimeter (\citealt{Ramaprakash2019}), while correlation analysis of dust-polarized emission at sub-millimeter wavelengths and starlight polarization data has proven useful to locate the distance to the dominant polarized dust emission component seen at high Galactic latitude (\citealt{Skalidis2019}).